merkle-open/env-linter/docs/lts.md

 To find the newest, active LTS version, have a look at the following table: [https://nodejs.org/en/about/releases](https://nodejs.org/en/about/releases).
 The one with the status `Active LTS` is the one you are looking for.

-Note: EnvLinter does not check, if the version is as ACTIVE LTS version.
+Note: env-linter does not check, if the version is an ACTIVE LTS version.
 It only checks, if the version is an LTS version.